Unknot: Invariants

 No other knot with 10 or fewer crossings has trivial Alexander polynomial, but the Kinoshita–Terasaka knot and Conway knot (both of which have 11 crossings) have the same Alexander and Conway polynomials as the unknot.
 It is an open problem whether any non-trivial knot has the same Jones polynomial as the unknot.

 The unknot is the only knot whose knot group is an infinite cyclic group, and its knot complement is homeomorphic to a solid torus.

+Unknotting on a sphere

+If a diagram lies on the surface of a sphere rather than a plane, unknotting can be simpler as part of the diagram may (for example) slide over the North Pole, pass over the equator, and be brought up from the South Pole.
+In the case of both the Goeritz unknot and the Culprit, only one extra crossing (rather than two) is required on a sphere, and the Monster no longer requires additional crossings.
+In 2021, it was demonstrated that no previously published example of a hard unknot requires more than one additional crossing on a sphere.
+Computational methods were used to create new hard unknot diagrams that require at least three additional crossings, on either a sphere or a plane, currently the hardest known unknots.